 You can begin saying something as simple as,

 “Rene, I know you have become accustomed to our calling (the evening, two days…whatever) before your appointment, but since we consider this appointment confirmed when made, I’m wondering if there’s any reason you have for wanting us to call and bother you with a reminder.
 You can be assured that we will be prepared to see you at this time.”

 “Rene, you are probably used to getting a card in the mail and a reminder call several days before your next hygiene appointment.
 Well…”

 “… we’ve found that sometimes we don’t connect with our patients and then they aren’t sure whether they still have an appointment…”

-“…we have found that making the calls requires a full time person and we simply don’t want to have to raise our fees when it’s not necessary…”
+or “…we have found that making the calls requires a full time person and we simply don’t want to have to raise our fees when it’s not necessary…”

-“…we have found that a lot of our patients don’t want to be bothered with a reminder call that interrupts their day…”
+or “…we have found that a lot of our patients don’t want to be bothered with a reminder call that interrupts their day…”